TalhaAkhlaq/ECE150-Digital-Logic-Design/README.md

 # Digital Logic Design

 This repository contains projects and coursework related to the Digital Logic Design course.
-It covers both theoretical and practical design aspects with combinational and sequential logic circuits. (**Instructed by Dean Lisa Shay during the Spring 2024**)
+It covers both theoretical and practical design aspects with combinational and sequential logic circuits. (**Spring 2024**)

 ## Course Overview